 Women in Motion: 150 Years of Women’s Artistic Networks at the Pennsylvania Academy of the Fine Arts is made possible by the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, Inc., and the Richard C. von Hess Foundation.
 Generous support is provided by Dorothy J. del Bueno, the Wyeth Foundation for American Art, the Terra Foundation for American Art on behalf of its board member Charles Harper, the Newington-Cropsey Foundation, Dorothy and Ken Woodcock, and Kevin and Betsy Donohoe.

-Fund for Women and Art at PAFA: Championing Women Artists Since 1810—Emily and Mike Cavanagh, Ro and Martin King; the Alice L. Walton Foundation, Ralph Citino and Lawrence Taylor, Amy and R. Putnam Coes III, Jules and Connie Kay, Sueyun and Gene Locks, John and Leigh Middleton, the Leslie Miller and Richard Worley Foundation, Maggie and Brien Murphy, Donna Ostroff and Carl Capista, P. J. Rosenau, Howard Sacks and Vesna Todorović Sacks; Linda Lee Alter, Jane and Casey Brandt, Marilyn Fishman and James MacElderry, Isabel S. Wilcox; Judith K. Brodsky, Elizabeth Glassman, Sharon Lorenzo, Jim and Keith Straw.
-Honorary members: Rina Banerjee, Njideka Akunyili Crosby, Audrey L. Flack, Marguerite Lenfest, Anne E. McCollum, Sarah McEneaney, Marsha and Jeffrey Perelman.
+Generous support is provided by the Fund for Women and Art at PAFA: Championing Women Artists Since 1810: Emily and Mike Cavanagh, Ro and Martin King; the Alice L. Walton Foundation, Ralph Citino and Lawrence Taylor, Amy and R. Putnam Coes III, Marilyn Fishman and James MacElderry, Jules and Connie Kay, Sueyun and Gene Locks, John and Leigh Middleton, the Leslie Miller and Richard Worley Foundation, Maggie and Brien Murphy, Donna Ostroff and Carl Capista, P. J. Rosenau, Howard Sacks and Vesna Todorović Sacks; Linda Lee Alter, Jane and Casey Brandt, Isabel S. Wilcox, and an anonymous donor.
+Honorary members: Rina Banerjee, Njideka Akunyili Crosby, Audrey L. Flack, Marguerite Lenfest, Anne E. McCollum, Sarah McEneaney, and Marsha and Jeffrey Perelman.

-Special exhibitions are generously supported by Robert E. Kohler and Frances Coulborn Kohler, Dorothy and Ken Woodcock, the Lau Longsworth Charitable Fund, the Armand G. Erpf Fund, Jonathan L. Cohen, and donors to the PAFA Annual Exhibition Fund.
+Special exhibitions at PAFA are generously supported by Robert E. Kohler and Frances Coulborn Kohler, the Lau Longsworth Charitable Fund, Dorothy and Ken Woodcock; Jonathan L. Cohen, Anne E. McCollum, Sandra Norcross, and donors to the PAFA Annual Exhibition Fund.